alonar-osu/video-journal/README.md

 ViJournal is an Android app that lets users create a video journal.

 ## About
-With this app you can record and collect daily videos of life's interesting moments.
+With this app you can record and collect daily videos.
 Scroll through your memories and see them autoplay.
 Get combined videos for each week.
 Share your videos.
 Set a reminder to take daily videos and keep adding new ones.

 ## Try it out
 ViJournal on Play Store: https://play.google.com/store/apps/details?id=com.alonar.android.videojournal